rubypinkromance/rubypinkromance.com/src/shorts/lunch-buddies/4-thursday.md

 “Ah fuck, Tony,” she gasped.

 He moaned in reply, which sent vibrations through her.
 She bucked as his tongue flicked insistently on her clit.
 The movement caused his finger, already slick with her wetness, to slip into her ass.
 She barely managed not to squeal loudly.
-It felt good but the stimulation was getting intense.
+It felt good, but the stimulation was getting intense.

 Wanting something to suck on, she put her own fingers into her mouth.
 His tongue swirled urgently around her clit, licking up her dripping arousal.
 She squirmed, tensing her thighs and moving her knees.